You are here

 Casey Killblane, appointed by the State Superintendent of Public Instruction, resides in Davis, Oklahoma with her husband and two sons on the Flying L Ranch.
 Mrs. Killblane was elected as chair of the board in 2012.
 She had previously served as chair from 2008 - 2010.
 In addition to being a mom and housewife, Mrs. Killblane owns an oil and gas company, Wentz Production, LLC.
 She received her B.S. in Finance from Oklahoma State University, and has had a successful career in philanthropy working as Director of Annual Giving and Women's Services for Sharp HealthCare Foundation in San Diego, and as Director of Community Relations for the San Diego Community Foundation.
 Mrs. Killblane also served as Mrs. Barbara Bush's personal aide from 1987 to 1989.
 She currently serves on the Davis Public School Foundation, the Murray County Election Board, and is the Finance Chairman and worship leader for the Methodist Church in the Ardmore District.
 Mrs. Killblane previously served on the Board of Regents for Murray State College and the State Board of Education.

 Dr. Curtis Knoles, appointed by the State Auditor and Inspector, is a pediatrician, specializing in pediatric emergency medicine and is the Medical Director of Oklahoma Emergency Medical Services for Children at The Children’s Hospital at OU Medical Center.
 Knoles received his undergraduate degree from Cameron University and completed medical school at the University of Oklahoma College of Medicine.
 Before becoming a doctor, Knoles worked as a paramedic in rural Oklahoma.
 In addition to his work in pediatric medicine, Knoles also serves as the Assistant Medical Director - Medical Control Board, Emergency Medical Services System for Metropolitan Oklahoma City and Tulsa.
-He is currently the principle investigator on several studies in pediatric emergency medicine.
+He is currently the principal investigator on several studies in pediatric emergency medicine.
 Knoles is a clinical assistant professor of pediatric emergency medicine at the University of Oklahoma College of Medicine.
 Knoles is a member of the National Association of Emergency Medical Service Physicians, a member of the executive board for the Oklahoma chapter of the American Academy of Pediatrics, and serves on the Oklahoma City Community College's EMS advisory board and is the co-medical Director for the EMS program.

 Kenneth D. Rowe, appointed by the President Pro Tempore of the Senate, served as Chair of the board from 2006 until 2008 and was re-elected as Chair in November 2010.
 Mr. Rowe currently serves the University of Oklahoma Health Sciences Center as the Vice President for Administrative Affairs.
 He also serves on the Board of Directors for Academic Physicians Insurance Company, and the not for profit Health Sciences Facility, Inc. Board.
 Prior to this position, he worked for two years as the Director of Internal Auditing for the University of Oklahoma, directing the internal audit activities for OU, Cameron University, and Rogers State University.
 Preceding this role, he had thirteen years of experience in the banking industry where he conducted fraud investigations and internal audits for large bank holding companies.
 Mr. Rowe earned a Bachelor of Science degree in Accounting from East Central University and a Master of Accountancy from the University of Oklahoma.
 In addition to being a licensed C.P.A., he is also a Certified Fraud Examiner.